-- Download the TWRP 3.2.0-0 recovery image (*.img) for your device: TWRP Device Page
+- Download the TWRP 3.3.1-0 recovery img for your device: TWRP Device Page

-- Copy the downloaded file to the C:\adb directory, where all the ADB and Fastboot files are present.
+- Copy the recovery img to the folder where ADB and Fastboot binaries are present (e.g. C:/adb).

 - Press and hold the SHIFT key and right-click on an empty space inside this folder.

-- Select ‘Open command window here’ or ‘Open PowerShell window here’ from the pop-up menu.
+- Select ‘Open command window here’ or ‘Open PowerShell window here’.

-- Now boot your device into Fastboot mode and connect it to the PC using the USB cable.
+- Connect your Android device to the PC using the USB cable.

-- Enter the following command to make sure that your Android device is being recognized by Fastboot:
+- Enter the following command to make sure that your device is being recognized by Fastboot:

 - The command should return a device ID.
 If not, make sure that you have proper drivers installed.